JernejHabjan/fuzzy-waddle/README.md

 - Includes Phaser 3 TypeScript typings
 - For development and production builds
 - Adds a webpack ContentHash to the JavaScript files (in production)
+- Linting code and pre-commit lint fix
+- Testing using jest
+- Enforce conventional commits with commitlint and husky
+- Use semantic release to update package version and create GitHub release
+- Push release to GitHub pages
 ## Preview

 This is what you get after installing this template.
 A simple and clean starter template written in TypeScript.
 [Try it!](https://s3.eu-central-1.amazonaws.com/phaser3-typescript/starter-template/index.html)